twofold-rsc/twofold/sites/website/app/pages/(main)/docs/guides/error-handling.md

 }
 ```

-While it's possible that you know this type of exception can happen, it is almost always unexpected.
-It's unlikely you'd want to wrap all of your database queries in try-catch statements to handle the database being offline.
+While it's possible that you know this type of exception can happen, it's almost always unexpected.
+It's unlikely you want to wrap all of your database queries in try-catch statements to handle the database being offline.

 These types of errors are unexpected because you either did not know they were possible or do not expect them to happen in a well functioning app.